juanmorillios/JMSideMainMenu/README.md

 ## History

-TODO: Write history
+Write history

 ## Credits

-TODO: If you have some suggest please post me an
+If you have some suggest please post me an

 ## License

-TODO: Write license
 ]]></content>
   <tabTrigger>MIT License.</tabTrigger>
 </snippet>